CRACK-BREAK-MAKE/leetcode-easy-ways/java-way/doc/BinarySearch.md

 # Understanding Binary Search Variations

-These are great questions about binary search variations.
-Let me help you develop an intuition about when to use each approach.

 ## The Key Variations in Binary Search

 There are several key decision points when implementing binary search: